Bros (film): Plot

 Bobby and Aaron date for several months and Aaron integrates into Bobby's group of friends.
 At a Christmas party, Josh arrives and Aaron asks Bobby if they can have a threesome.
 Bobby agrees, but later recants on his wishes after seeing the connection Aaron and Josh have.
 When Aaron's family comes to the city for a visit, Bobby's excessive, outspoken behavior ends up causing a rift between the two men.
 Aaron hooks up with Josh again and they break up.
 People are threatening to boycott the museum and pull donations over an exhibit Bobby created that suggests that Abraham Lincoln was gay.

 Sometime later, Bobby returns to work and reconciles with his coworkers over his outburst over the exhibit.
 The others all admit they have their own issues as well over matters such as their sexual identities, and agree to compromise on the exhibits that will be presented.
 Meanwhile, Aaron quits his job and fulfills his dream of making chocolates, telling Bobby that all proceeds will go to the museum.

 On the opening night of the museum, a large crowd turns out.
 Bobby misses Aaron, and after talking to his friend Tina, decides to text him.
 Aaron receives the text and is encouraged by his brother to go after the person he loves, arriving just as Bobby begins his speech.
 When he sees Aaron, he proceeds to sing a song he wrote about their relationship, inspired by the music of Garth Brooks, Aaron's favorite singer.
 When the song ends, Bobby and Aaron kiss, to applause from the crowd.
 Three months later, Aaron's mother brings her 2nd-grade class to the museum, and Bobby and Aaron are still dating.

 Cast

 Production

 On February 5, 2019, it was announced that Billy Eichner would write, executive produce and star in a romantic comedy feature film, directed and co-written by Nick Stoller.
 Principal photography was set to begin on June 7, 2021, in Buffalo, New York, and Provincetown, Massachusetts.
-Filming subsequently took place in Manhattan and in downtown Cranford, New Jersey.
+Filming subsequently took place in Manhattan, Jersey City and in downtown Cranford, New Jersey.
 Stoller previously directed Eichner in Neighbors 2: Sorority Rising, which received praise for its depiction of a gay relationship and positive support from heterosexual cisgender male friends compared to many comedies which used gay panic for laughs.

 Most of the cast was revealed on September 23, 2021, and September 30, 2021.
 Bowen Yang and Harvey Fierstein were revealed to have joined the cast on November 4, 2021.
 Benito Skinner also joined the cast, though his role was cut from the final film.

 The film is a gay romantic comedy from a major studio featuring a predominantly LGBTQ+ principal cast; Debra Messing and Kristin Chenoweth are also in the cast, but in smaller cameo roles, playing themselves.
 Stoller calls them "allies" of the community.